mechmotum/baby-vibration/README.rst

 - ``keiler``: Keiler cargo tricycle (tadpole wheel arrangement with some extra mass added to represent propulsion motor and battery)
 - ``urbanarrow``: Urban Arrow cargo electric bicycle
-- ``yoyo``: Stokke BABYZEN YOYO 0+ stroller
+- ``stokke``: Stokke BABYZEN YOYO 0+ stroller

+Road surfaces:

+- ``aula``: sidewalk slabs
+- ``klinkers``: paver bricks
+- ``pave``: cobblestones
+- ``stoeptegels``: sidewalk pavers
+- ``tarmac``: smooth asphalt

-The Shimmer IMUs are set to +/- 16 g and +/- 2000 deg/s.
-The values are
-recorded to 16 bit floating point precision other than the time stamp which is a 16 bit positive integer.
+The Shimmer IMUs are set to full scale ranges +/- 16 g and +/- 2000 deg/s.
+The values are recorded to 16 bit floating point precision other than the time stamp which is a 16 bit positive integer.
 The IMUs are placed in the base station and their clocks are synchronized with each other.
 This means we assume that the time stamp values represents the same real time value in each IMU.
 The following column order is consistent among the files.

 - ``S_SENSORNAME_Timestamp_Unix_CAL`` : milliseconds since epoch
 - ``S_SENSORNAME_Accel_WR_X_CAL``: m/s/s